reancirl/reancirl/README.md

 # You can call me BAL! 👋

-A Full Stack Developer, Born and raise in Iligan City, Philippines.
+A Software Engineer & Storyteller ~ Born and raise in Iligan City, Philippines.
 With high focus on the essential and dedicated to a lifetime of learrning.

 ## 🛠 Skills

-SQL, PHP, Laravel, Laravel Livewire, Vue JS, Nuxt JS, CSS, Bootstrap, SASS, Tailwind
+SQL, PHP, Laravel, Laravel Livewire, React Native, React JS, Next JS, Vue JS, Nuxt JS, CSS, Bootstrap, Tailwind Salesforce Development & Administration - SOQL, APEX, LWC, Aura Components, Visualforce

 ## 🔗 Connect with me